chitchats/chitchats-api-doc/sections/shipments.md

     * `inducted` - shipment is confirmed by tracking event to be in possesion by the shipping carrier.
   * `resolved` - the shipment has been resolved.
 The following three statuses can be used to filter with greater detail:
     * `delivered` - resolved as delivered.
     * `exception` - resolved as exception meaning that there may have been a problem deliverying the shipment.
-It doesn't always mean the shipment was not deliveried.
+It doesn't always mean the shipment was not delivered.
     * `voided` - resolved as voided because a postage refund was requested.

 * `to_date` (date) - when set only return shipments with a `created_at` greater than or equal to the given date.